vbookshelf/myOfflineAi-PrivacyFirst/README.md

 In this section you will do the following:
 - Install the Ollama desktop app
 - Download a small 250MB text-only Ollama model
-- Install the UV python package manager
+- Install the UV Python package manager
 - Start the myOfflineAi app by double clicking a file

 Notes:<br>